 Granta is a Community Area Special School which first opened in September 2006 and caters for pupils aged 3 to 19 years old.
-Our pupils all have statements of special educational need or Education and Health Care plans (EHCP's).
+Our pupils all have Education and Health Care plans (EHCP's).
 Pupils can not be admitted to Granta without one of these documents.
-We are a Local Authority School and so the team at the local authority makes admission requests in the first instance.
+We are a Local Authority School.
+All requests for placement for Cambridgeshire children and young people must come via the local authority START team.
 Any local authority can ask us to have one of their pupils and we have Cambridgeshire, Suffolk and Essex pupils at Granta.